Ready to learn about the difference between goals and objectives?

 So now the final SMART objective is:

-By October 2020, sales of Rum Ham to new customers should have increased by 30%.
+By October 2023, sales to new customers should have increased by 30%.

 This way, with a smart objective, your team knows exactly what to do and how to do it.